mopidy/mopidy/docs/config.rst

 .. confval:: proxy/username

-    Username for the proxy server, if required.
+    Username for the proxy server, if needed.

 .. confval:: proxy/password

-    Password for the proxy server, if required.
+    Password for the proxy server, if needed.

 .. _the Python logging docs: